-A vendor is a person or company offering something for sale, such as products or service.
+A vendor is a person or company offering something for sale, such as products or a service.
 It makes goods and services available to companies, customers or consumers.

 An Item can be physical, like a part or assembly; but it can also be a Service or Other Charge, like shipping.
-The system also support more complex items like Kits, Styles and Bill of Materials configurations.
+The system also supports more complex items like Kits, Styles and Bill of Materials configurations.

 - Order Time supports various item types, each one suiting a different need for how the item will be used, tracked and reported on.